sagemath/trac_to_gh/Issue 8269.md

 # Issue 8269: cygwin: maxima does not build on cygwin due to ECL bug.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8269

 Original creator: was